Dickinson Pumpkins (Gardening Guide and Pictures)

 The Dickinson pumpkin is a medium to large pumpkin-shaped squash with tan skin and oblong shape, which differentiates it from traditional pumpkins.

-How to Grow Dickinson pumpkins
+How to Grow Dickinson Pumpkins

-When you decide to grow Dickinson pumpkins, you need to take their origins into considerations.
 Since they originated in the Americas close to the equator, they naturally prefer long growing season with hot and humid temperatures and plenty of water.
-They do not like the cold, and will not do well north of Zone 5.

-Step by Step Instructions to Grow Dickinson Pumpkins
+Step-by-Step Instructions to Grow Dickinson Pumpkins

 Dickinson Pumpkins, as with most squash and pumpkins, thrive in hot temperatures, so it is ideal to wait to plant until the temperature is at least 75 degrees on average.

-Step #1 Preparing the location
+Step #1 Preparing the Location

 When looking for a location to plant Dickinson pumpkins, choose an area with plenty of full sun, and good, rich well-drained soil.
+Mix compost into the soil before you plant.

-Mix a lot of compost into the soil before you plant.
-Pumpkins, as well as all squash, are heavy feeders, so they need soil with plenty of nutrition.
 This is one of the reasons that the traditional planting trios of the “Three Sisters” work so well.

 Made up of corn, squash or pumpkins, and runner beans, the corn provides a natural trellis for the beans, and the beans replace the nitrogen in the soil which provides nutrition for the squash.